Children's Hospital is part of the UPMC family.

 All volunteers in the Hospital Volunteer Program must be 18 years of age.
 Our Teen Volunteer Program accepts applicants ages 15 to 17 only in the Summer months.

-How can I become a volunteer at Children's Hospital of Pittsburgh of UPMC?
+How can I become a volunteer at UPMC Children's Hospital of Pittsburgh?

 Review the application information page, both for what to consider prior to beginning the application process and the dates that applications will be accepted for the different categories of volunteers.
 Due to the volume of applications that are received, the Volunteer Services Office will be actively accepting applications only during the time periods listed.
 The specific steps for completing the application in its entirety are listed at the bottom of the page.